Unveiling and Addressing Pseudo Forgetting in Large Language Models: Related Work

 \section{Related Work}

-\subsection{Mechanism of catastrophic forgetting}
+\paragraph{Mechanism of catastrophic forgetting}

-Catastrophic forgetting refers to the tendency of models to lose previously acquired knowledge when learning new tasks~\citep{MCCLOSKEY1989109, DBLP:journals/corr/GoodfellowMDCB13}, a challenge that has been widely studied with numerous attempts to mitigate it (Section~\ref{Traditional_CL}).
-Nevertheless, a substantial gap persists in comprehending the internal mechanisms that lead to these knowledge losses. \citet{Implicit_Inference} hypothesize that fine-tuned models do not ``forget'' prior abilities but rather ``suppress'' them.
-They suggest that models first perform ``task inference'' before applying the relevant capability, and fine-tuning biases this inference towards tasks aligned with the fine-tuning distribution, thereby suppressing performance on other prior capabilities. \citet{Interpretable_CF} hypothesize that a model's task ability comprises both understanding task-related knowledge and following instructions.
-Their experiments reveal that ``forgetting'' in models is primarily due to a decline in the ability to follow instructions, rather than a loss of knowledge.
+While many continual learning algorithms have been proposed, a substantial gap persists in understanding the mechanism of catastrophic forgetting. \citet{Implicit_Inference} hypothesize that models first perform ``task inference'' before applying the relevant capability, and fine-tuning biases this inference towards tasks aligned with the fine-tuning distribution, thereby suppressing performance on other prior capabilities. \citet{Interpretable_CF} believe that forgetting is primarily due to the reduced instruction-following capability, rather than a loss of task-related knowledge.
+Unlike our work, the above studies do not provide direct and effective evidence of pseudo forgetting on LLMs and natural language datasets.